Aiman-G/-From-Graph-to-Random-Walks-and-Vice-Versa/index.md

-# From Graphs to Random Walks and Vice Versa

 A graph is a set of vertices and edges.
 Vertices and edges can be used to describe any graph.
 We care about graphs in a highly connected world because many types of data can be represented as graphs.
 Social networks, transportation networks,  computer networks, and any dataset that exhibit a relationship between its elements can be represented by graphs.